 If we look at lender margins (chart below) we can see that they jumped a bit at the beginning of October in anticipation of the release of the Fed’s minutes.
 A higher margin indicates nervousness about the direction of yields.
 But once the information was digested, you can see that margins have come right back down.

 In the bigger picture, we can also still see that interest rates in general have really not moved much, and are still running below their levels in the first half of 2017.
 Margins also have remained compressed, as lenders ramped up production in 2016 since there was far more business than anticipated, and the volume levels have not yet returned.

 Additionally, the rest of the year tends to be a slow time for lenders, as purchase activity slows for the holidays.
 So, with investors considering accepting lower yields and lenders reducing their margins again to be competitive, the next few weeks could very well present an opportunity to snag a low rate.
 Bumps will occur right before each holiday and right before the next Fed meetings, scheduled for October 31 through November 1, and December 12 through 13th.

-This article represents the opinion of Casey Fleming, and not necessarily that of C2 Financial.
+This article represents the opinions of Casey Fleming, and not necessarily those of C2 Financial Corp.
 This analysis was prepared with the best information available at the time it was written.
 Neither Casey Fleming, nor C2 Financial Corp., have any magical insider information about bond markets, real estate markets or mortgage markets that would make economic projections any more reliable than any other source.
 No warranty is made that the outcome will reflect the projections in this article, and neither Casey Fleming nor C2 Financial Corp. are responsible for decisions that you make regarding your own choices about your real estate or mortgage or those of your clients.